codeista/aw-rpc/README.md

 Create resupply on demand via context menu for APC and Blackboat

-fix loading loading multiple units to index value
+Fix loading multiple units to cargo index value

-mouse or select option to join troops together
+Mouse or select option to join troops together

 Weather inc fog

 Stealth mechanic for subs and stealth

-fix fuel consumption for hidden stealth and dived sub units
+Fix fuel consumption for hidden stealth and dived sub units